 One of the big questions on many clinician’s minds lately is whether or not to incorporate sleep dentistry into their treatment modalities.
 It can be challenging to decide what new ideas or techniques will be most beneficial from a personal and financial perspective.

-At CMS, we recently added a Sleep Dentistry and OSA Treatment Course with Dr. Sam Cress.
-Much of what Dr. Cress teaches regards the transformational power of screening for and treating sleep disorders.
+At CMS, we recently added a Sleep Dentistry: Complete Implementation with Dr. Mona Patel.
+Much of what Dr. Patel teaches regards the transformational power of screening for and treating airway disorders, including sleep apnea.
 It opens up a whole world of possibilities you may never have considered before.

 Of course, the number one reason to take on this new realm of dental care is the benefits to patients.
 Some estimates claim that 1 in 15 Americans suffer from obstructive sleep apnea (OSA).
 OSA can cause long-term issues like persistent exhaustion and changes to behavior or cognition.